 When you open a mindfulness journal with writing prompts, head to the day of the week, that is your current day of the week.
 The paper will guide you on what to write about.
 Answer each writing prompt the best you can.
 Take as much or as little time as you need to compile your thoughts.
 Don’t feel pressured into rushing through your mindfulness journaling practice.
 It’s not a race.

 For journals without writing prompts, try to date the page that you use when you begin the journal.
 Keep track of your progress.
 Keep in a state of full awareness as you write.
 Don’t write without a purpose.
 Be honest and reflect momentarily on what you wrote.

 What you write is up to you.
 There’s no right or wrong way to use your mindfulness journal.
 Make it your own.
 Set your own rules and guidelines.

-Write about your day, life, philosophy.
+Write about your day, life, problems, ideas, or anything you feel would express yourself in this moment.
 Jot down your experiences or things you noticed in today’s meditation practice.
+Describe a conflict you had with someone to work through it.
 Describe the most mindful or aware experience you had today.